ProgrammingWarmups/www.warmups.dev/warmups/warmup1.md

 print(f"Mean: {mean}")
 ```

-Using this program as an example, what constructs are evident in a Python program?
+What constructs are evident in this program?

 <choice>